faceleg/node-assetify/README.md

 You can hook into node-assetify through plugins.
 There are a few events that are raised during the assetify process.

 - **afterReadFile**: Raised after, you guessed it, all files have been read from disk into memory.
 Useful for _pre-processing_ like **LESS** parsing.
+- **beforeBundle**: Raised before files are bundled together into profiles.
+Useful for _actually bundling_ (which is a plugin in itself).
 - **afterBundle**: Raised after files are bundled together into profiles.
 Useful for _minification_.
 - **afterOutput**: Raised after files are copied to the final destinations.
 Useful for _post-processing_, like licensing comments.